 Alaska has 57 million acres of sparsely populated wilderness — featuring untouched tundra, vast forest expanses, and an abundance of wildlife.
 Its crystal-clear lakes, roaring rivers, and quiet streams are teeming with wild rainbow trout.
-John Holman, owner of the family-run No-See-Um Lodge, lays claim to catches that "reach lengths over 35 inches and weigh in at over 20 pounds!"
-Want some variety?
-Char, grayling, and five species of salmon also swim those waters.
+John Holman, owner of the family-run No-See-Um Lodge, took over the operation from his father, who opened the lodge in the early 1970s after he and his family moved to Alaska from upstate New York.

 Your casting arm will begin to tingle as you fly in on one of the lodge's legendary DeHavilland Beaver seaplanes.
-Overlooking the Kvichak River, the lodge provides all the comfort and amenities an outdoorsman looks for after a long day on the water: gourmet dining, sauna and hot tub, and an open bar.
+Overlooking the Kvichak River, the lodge provides all the comfort and amenities nature lovers look for after a long day on the water: gourmet dining, sauna and hot tub, an open bar, and a new screened-in gazebo with a stone fire pit.
 The property accommodates a total of 12 in its six guest rooms.

 Belcampo Lodge, Belize

 When the challenge of fishing salt and brackish water calls your name, Belcampo Lodge may be your destination.
 Tarzan's jungle digs were never like this.
 Belcampo sits in the rainforest, five minutes from the sea, overlooking the Rio Grande as it feeds into the 100,000-acre Port Honduras Marine Preserve.
 It's a world of soaring hardwoods and dense foliage; the tropical air is alive with the rumbles of Howler monkeys, and rainbow-hued toucans and butterflies flit overhead.
-In the midst of 16 guest bungalows is the main lodge, soaring four stories into the canopy.
+The lodge, with 16 private suites and one three-bedroom villa, soars high into the canopy.
 From its beautiful veranda you can gaze across the treetops to an endless horizon.